Vaginal & vulvar cancer symptoms & treatment

 Find a cancer specialistVaginal and vulvar cancers occur when cells in the vagina or external genitals (vulva) begin to grow out of control.
 While these cancers are not common, the human papillomavirus (HPV) is the known cause for at least half of the cases each year.
 HPV is also linked to cervical cancer.

-Your Aurora provider can provide the HPV vaccine along with regular Pap smears and gynecological exams to help reduce your risk for these types of cancers.
-If needed, our surgeons offer laparoscopy, with or without robotic assistance.
+Your Aurora provider can provide the HPV vaccine along with regular gynecological exams to help reduce your risk for these types of cancers.
+If cancer surgery is needed, you may be able to have minimally invasive laparoscopic surgery, with or without robotic assistance.

-Symptoms of vulvar cancer or vaginal cancer may be similar to those of a different condition.
-The only way to find out is to schedule a visit with your OB-GYN to identify what is causing the vaginal or vulva cancer symptoms.
+Symptoms of vaginal cancer or vulvar cancer may be similar to those of other conditions.
+The only way to find out what’s causing your symptoms is to schedule a visit with your OB-GYN.

 Risk factors for vulvar & vaginal cancer